ESurge/flipperzero-firmware-unirfremix/ReadMe.md

     - For example: If you set your label or file to ```WWWWWWWWWWWWWWW``` you'll be over the screen limits.

 * ##### Firmware
-  - Code base is based on the released version of Unleashed v0.58.1
+  - Code based on the Unleashed firmware
-  - I modified the wav_player a bit but that's all.
+  - I modified the wav_player title in applications.c but that's all.

 * ##### Issues
   - If you find any issues, report them.
 I am not sure I can fix them, but I will try.